simonsd054/ausadhi/README.md

 # About

-Ausadhi (Nepalese translation of "medicine") is a medicine mangement app.
+Ausadhi (Nepalese translation of "medicine") is a medicine management app.

 # Pre-requisites
 Make sure these are installed on your machine